-Software has improved greatly over the last few years, and more and more tabletop roleplaying is being done online.
-There are many reasons you might want to explore online tabletop roleplaying:
+Software has improved greatly over the last few years, and more and more tabletop roles is being done online.
+There are many reasons you might want to play online:

 - It’s hard to gather a gaming group in your area